datacoves/docs/docs/how-tos/airflow/run-adf-pipeline.md

 **Step 3:** Open the factory and copy the `RESOURCE_GROUP_NAME`, and the `SUBSCRIPTION_ID` from the Overview tab

-**Step 4:** Navigate to the Azure Entra ID service, click on number next to *Applicaitons* on the Overview tab.
+**Step 4:** Navigate to the Microsoft Entra ID service, click on number next to *Applicaitons* on the Overview tab.
 Next click the *All Applications* tab, open the application or register a new application then open it and copy the `APPLICATION_CLIENT_ID` and Directory`TENANT_ID`.

 **Step 5:** Click on *Certificates and Secrets* and generate a new secret for your Microsoft Entra Application and copy the *Value*.
 This is the `CLIENT_SECRET`.